ePages-de/epages-devportal/_posts/2020/2020-01-28-logging-sensitive-data.md

 {% image_custom image="/assets/img/pages/blog/images/blog-log-data-redacted.jpg" width="20" lightbox caption="Source:_https://en.wikipedia.org/wiki/Sanitization_(classified_information)" %}

+- Filter for parameter in URLs like my colleague explained in a previous [blog article](https://developer.epages.com/blog/coding/how-to-filter-unwanted-logs-from-heroku-papertrail/)

-- If you have logging services, you can use the build in scrubbing functionalites (e.g. [Splunk](https://docs.splunk.com/Documentation/Splunk/8.0.1/SearchReference/Scrub) or [Sentry](https://docs.sentry.io/data-management/sensitive-data/#server-side-scrubbing)).
+- If you have logging services, you can use the build in scrubbing functionalities (e.g. [Splunk](https://docs.splunk.com/Documentation/Splunk/8.0.1/SearchReference/Scrub) or [Sentry](https://docs.sentry.io/data-management/sensitive-data/#server-side-scrubbing)).
-- If you use Elastic Search (e.g. with Kibana), you can use this [feature](https://www.elastic.co/blog/gdpr-personal-data-pseudonymization-part-1) which anonymizes PII.
+- If you use Elastic Search (e.g. with Kibana), you can use this [feature](https://www.elastic.co/blog/gdpr-personal-data-pseudonymization-part-1) which creates anonymized PII.

 {% image_custom image="/assets/img/pages/blog/images/blog-log-data-elastic-search-pseudonimization.png" width="50" lightbox caption="Source:_https://www.elastic.co/de/blog/gdpr-personal-data-pseudonymization-part-1" %}

+## Conclusion

+I hope companies will learn from the mistakes Facebook and Twitter made.
+These tips will put you on the right path to keep sensitive data out of logging data.

+If you are interested in more tips and tricks, you should definitely check out the OWASP [logging cheat sheet](https://owasp.org/www-project-cheat-sheets/cheatsheets/Logging_Cheat_Sheet.html)